Crassula perforata (String of Buttons Plant) Care Indoors, Common Problems & Solutions

-String of Buttons Plant (Crassula perforata) flourishes in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents soil that is low in organic matter coupled with monthly feeding in the growing season.
+Crassula perforata (String of Buttons Plant) flourishes in bright light with some sunlight, average warmth and humidity, and loose, well-drained soil coupled with monthly feeding in spring and summer.

 The fleshy leaves and stems store water, which allows the plant to go for a considerably long period without being watered making it one of the best drought-tolerant plants for the home, office and any other suitable place.